cjimti/mk/_posts/2018-03-24-microservices.md

 ```
 The `kubectl run` command gave us a **Deployment**, **Pod** and **Replica Set** to support our go-ok container.

 In the Dashboard you can see the running deployment, pod and replica set.
+Run `minikube dashboard` to bring it up in a web browser.

 ![k8s dashboard go-ok](/_posts/k8s-dashboard.jpg)

 #### [Deployments]

-List the [deployments] in the cluster:
+List the [deployments] in the cluster (default namespace):
 ```
 kubectl get deployments
 ```